BoLS logo Today's Tabletop & RPG News

 Me, being incredibly mature and attractive with my boy at his museum

 Catching a glimpse of the Mothman will inspire different emotions based on what you believe about him.
-If you believe, like many in Point Pleasant did, that his arrival foretold the collapse of the Silver Bridge, then seeing him may not be your idea of a party.
+If you believe, like many in Point Pleasant did, that his arrival foretold the collapse of the Silver Bridge.
+If that’s the case, seeing him may not be your idea of a party.
 Did you leave the stove on?
 Better go check, and nevermind that giant, red-eyed flying thing in the bushes over there.

 But you might believe, as I do, that the Mothman is just a cryptid out here trying to live a peaceful life.
 Perhaps it found a nice, cozy shelter in a quaint little town with a vacant power plant.
 And, just minding its own business, the Mothman accidentally became connected to one of the town’s biggest historical events.